< Back to results

 Why study this degree at UNSW?

 The Bachelor of Engineering (Honours) (Mining) is taught by the UNSW School of Minerals and Energy Resources Engineering, a leading provider of world-class education and research in mining engineering.
-We’re ranked 4th in the world and 2nd in Australia (QS World University Rankings, 2023).
+We’re ranked 1st In Australia and 3rd in the world for Mineral & Mining Engineering according to QS World University Rankings by Subject, 2024.

 With state-of-the-art facilities, world-class researchers and some of the brightest engineering students from across the world, we’re a great place to start your mining engineering career journey.
 You’ll have access to leading technology such as our Virtual Reality (VR) Simulator.
 Developed for student use and industry training, our simulator has floor-to-ceiling screens and casts 360-degree, 3D images with cinematic clarity.